 More detailed information about Medicare plans that offer prescription drug coverage is in the "Medicare & You" handbook.
 Each year Medicare will mail a copy of the handbook to Medicare-eligible individuals.
-You also may be contacted directly by Medicare prescription drug plans.
-For more information about Medicare prescription drug coverage:
+You may also be contacted directly by Medicare prescription drug plans.
+For more information about Medicare prescription drug coverage, in addition to the "Medicare and You" handbook:

-- Visit www.medicare.gov. - See the "Medicare & You" handbook, which Medicare mails to Medicare-eligible individuals each year. - Call your State Health Insurance Assistance Program (see the inside back cover of your copy of the "Medicare & You" handbook for its telephone number). - Call 1-800-MEDICARE (1-800-633-4227); TDD users, call 1-877-486-2048.
+- Visit www.medicare.gov. - See the "Medicare & You" handbook, which Medicare mails to Medicare-eligible individuals each year. - Call your State Health Insurance Assistance Program (see the inside back cover of your copy of the "Medicare & You" handbook for its telephone number) for personalized help. - Call 1-800-MEDICARE (1-800-633-4227); TDD users, call 1-877-486-2048.